-On 18 January 2021 the trade and assets of Brighton Film School Limited, a related party by common directorship, were purchased by BIMM Limited, a subsidiary of the group, for consideration of £533,733 being the market value of the assets at that date.
+On 28 January 2022 the trade and assets of Masters Performing Arts College Limited, a subsidiary of BIMM Limited, were hived up into BIMM Limited for consideration of £104,883 being the market value of the assets and liabilities at that date.
+The debt was settled by way of intercompany balances.